What to Wear to a Baby Shower: Guest & Host Outfit Guide

 Home Baby Shower (Casual)

-The sweet spot is a casual dress, a midi skirt with a nice top, or dark well-fitted jeans paired with a blouse.
-Footwear should be practical since you will likely be moving between rooms, sitting on sofas, and participating in games.
-Ballet flats, low wedges, or espadrilles all work.
-If you are drawn to the jeans route, keep the rest of the look polished with a structured bag and simple jewelry.
-This is similar to putting together a thoughtful everyday casual outfit with a slightly elevated twist.
+Aim for comfortable elegance.
+A casual dress, a midi skirt with a nice top, or polished separates all work.
+Footwear should be practical for moving between rooms and joining games, so ballet flats, low wedges, or espadrilles are ideal.
+Steer clear of cocktail dresses and athletic wear.
+This is similar to a thoughtful everyday casual outfit with a slightly elevated twist.

 Restaurant or Brunch Baby Shower (Dressy Casual)

 A jumpsuit in a sophisticated fabric is another strong option for brunch showers.
-It reads dressy without feeling fussy, and it is easier to move in than many dresses.
-If you are unsure about the formality, a smart casual approach with tailored separates will keep you in safe territory.
-Avoid overly casual items like flip-flops, shorts, or graphic tees, but also skip anything you would wear to a black-tie event.
+If you are unsure about formality, a smart casual approach with tailored separates keeps you in safe territory.

 Garden or Outdoor Baby Shower (Smart Casual)